 Mazunte is one of Mexico’s more off-the-beaten-path destinations for travelers looking for some sun and sand.
 As far as tourism infrastructure goes, Mazunte might be as barebones as it gets.
 That might turn some travelers away, or it may be be a huge draw for others.
 For a stunning beach town that has yet to be discovered by the international travel scene, Mazunte is the place to be.

-I visited Mazunte back in 2018 and absolutely loved it.
-It’s started growing a bit in popularity, partially thanks to the boom of tourism to Puerto Escondido.
-Naturally, people were inevitably going to spread to the other beaches of the Oaxacan coast.
-However, it is still Oaxaca’s premier beach destination for travelers looking for a little more peace and quiet compared to the party scene of Puerto Escondido.
+I first visited Mazunte back in 2018 and absolutely loved it.
+Mazunte has started to grow a bit in popularity, partially thanks to the boom of tourism to neighboring Puerto Escondido.
+Inevitably, people were going to spread to Oaxaca’s other coastal paradises.
+However, Mazunte is still Oaxaca’s premier beach destination for travelers looking for peace and quiet in contrast to the party scene of Puerto Escondido.

 How To Get To Mazunte